murkymark/CPU-utilization-tracking-using-Arduino-API/README.md

-# CPU-utilization-tracking-using-Arduino-API
+# CPU utilization tracking using Arduino API

+Class for idle waiting and automatic utilization percentage calculation.
+Uses "micros()" from Arduino API to get current time.

-See *.ino file for class and example code.
+See *.ino file for more information, class and example code.